-- Company policies regarding vacation, annual leave, sick leave or other paid leave periods.
+- Any company policies regarding vacation, annual leave, sick leave or other paid leave periods.

-- Company policies regarding short or long-term disability policies or benefits.
+- Any company policies regarding short or long-term disability policies or benefits.

-- Documents relating to your 401k or pension or retirement plans.
+- Any documents relating to your 401k or pension or retirement plans.

-- Documents or materials relating to your medical, dental, life, or disability insurance.
+- Any documents or materials relating to your medical, dental, life, or disability insurance.

-- Documents regarding employee stock options or profit-sharing plans.
+- Any documents regarding employee stock options or profit-sharing plans.

-- Documents relating to your salary or compensation history.
+- Any documents relating to your salary or compensation history.

-- Documents relating to any contract or employment agreement you may have signed.
+- Any documents relating to any contract or employment agreement you may have signed.

 - Any documents or materials relating to any non-compete agreement or restrictive covenant or promise to refrain from disclosing confidential or proprietary materials.

-- Documents or materials relating to your disciplinary history.
+- Any documents or materials relating to your disciplinary history.

-- Documents or materials relating to any history of your complaints concerning company or fellow employee mismanagement or misconduct.
+- Any documents or materials relating to any history of your complaints concerning company or fellow employee mismanagement or misconduct.

-- Proposed severance agreement along with any policies or materials relating to severance agreements.
+- Any proposed severance agreement along with any policies or materials relating to severance agreements.

-- Documents or materials relating to your FMLA (Family Medical Leave Act) leave history.
+- Any documents or materials relating to your FMLA (Family Medical Leave Act) leave history.

-- Documents relating to the ages of persons who have been terminated at the same time as you, along with any documentation relating to any program or process used to determine which employees would be terminated by the company.
+- Any documents relating to the ages of persons who have been terminated at the same time as you, along with any documentation relating to any program or process used to determine which employees would be terminated by the company.

 Questionnaires and Labor Law Issues